adityajain70/adityajain70.github.io/README.md

 I'm curious to explore how programming tools, and computing education as a whole, should adapt to preserve the essense of learning CS in the AI era.
 My research lies at the crossroads of **HCI, CS Education, and AI**.

-Below, you'll find links for relevant work from my research experiences, projects, and other academic involvements.

 #### Link to my [CV](/files/Jain_Aditya_CV.pdf)

 ### Publications